andrewferrier/debugprint.nvim/README.md

 *   It provides keymappings for operator-pending mode, so you can select a variable using a motion.

-*   It indents the lines it inserts more accurately.

-*   The output when printing a 'plain' debug line, or a variable, is more consistent.

 *   It provides a command to delete all debugging lines added to the current buffer.

-*   Able to optionally move to the inserted line (or not).
+*   It can optionally move to the inserted line (or not).

+*   You can add support for languages it doesn't support out of the box.

 ## Demo